Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 -  Get the require.js file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/<Demo>/js folder of the demo.

 You can deploy these demos in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
-If you choose the former case please note that in the <LS_HOME>/pages/demos/ folder there is a copy of the src/PortfolioDemo and src/PortfolioDemo_Basic directories of this project (If it is not your case, please create the folders <LS_HOME>/pages/demos/PortfolioDemo and <LS_HOME>/pages/demos/PortfolioDemo_Basic then copy here the contents of the src/PortfolioDemo and src/PortfolioDemo_Basic folders of this project).
+If you choose the former case please note that in the <LS_HOME>/pages/demos/ folder there is a copy of the src/PortfolioDemo, src/PortfolioDemo_Basic, and src/DropDownDemo directories of this project (If it is not your case, please create the folders <LS_HOME>/pages/demos/PortfolioDemo, <LS_HOME>/pages/demos/PortfolioDemo_Basic, and <LS_HOME>/pages/demos/DropDownDemo then copy here the contents of the src/PortfolioDemo, src/PortfolioDemo_Basic, and src/DropDownDemo folders of this project).
 The client demos configuration assume that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
 If you need to targeting a different Lightstreamer server please search this line in lsClient.js:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:8080","DEMO");
 ```
 and change it accordingly.
 Anyway the PORTFOLIO_ADAPTER, QUOTE_ADAPTER (only for PortfolioDemo), PortfolioMetadataAdapter have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapters deployed.
 The demos are now ready to be launched.
-You can find demostrations hosted in our servers here: [PortfolioDemo_Basic](http://www.lightstreamer.com/demo/PortfolioDemo_Basic/), [PortfolioDemo](http://www.lightstreamer.com/demo/PortfolioDemo/).
+You can find demostrations hosted in our servers here: [PortfolioDemo_Basic](http://www.lightstreamer.com/demo/PortfolioDemo_Basic/), [PortfolioDemo](http://www.lightstreamer.com/demo/PortfolioDemo/), and [DropDownDemo](http://www.lightstreamer.com/demo/DropDownDemo/).

 See Also
 --------